-Many people are evil.
-(10-2)
+(10-2) Many people are evil.

 The reference to evil as an entity is gone.
 What is left is the claim of the existence of people.
 Are these two statements same in meaning?
 It seems so: every one who assents to the first one, assents to the other, everyone who dissents from the first one, dissents from the other.
 And vice versa.
+Yet the semantic structure of these sentences is different.
+One refers to an abstract entity 'evil', the other doesn't.

 Remark 1 (Proxy functions).
-In later work Quine develops the idea as follows.
+In later work Quine develops the idea of permutation as follows.
 Let the sentence 'Harry is tall' be true.
 Suppose we introduce a function that maps every object to the world minus that object.
 So the image of Harry under this function will be the global complement of Harry, i.e. the world excluding Harry.
 Properties are identified with the extensions of predicates.
 So let the same function map the predicate 'is tall' to each of the complements of tall objects.
 Then clearly 'Harry is tall', under this interpretation, will still come out true.

 A rough explanation is this.
-Let the terms 'a' and 'F' be such that 'a' refers to a and 'F' is the set $\{a,b,c\}$.
-Then let $f(x)=W-\{x\}$, and $f(F)=\{W-\{a\},W-\{b\},W-\{c\}\}$.
+Let the terms 'a' and 'F' be such that 'a' refers to a and 'F' is the set $\{a,b,c\}$ .
+Then let $f(x)=W-\{x\}$ , and $f(F)=\{W-\{a\},W-\{b\},W-\{c\}\}$ .
 Assume that V(Fa)=1.
 Then V(f(F)f(a))=1.

-Generally, suppose a theory T is committed to the truth of a sentence S. There is no way to say which ontology the theory is committed to, so far as the referring expressions and predicates of S can be uniformly reinterpreted with the aid of a proxy function preserving the truth of the sentence ($salva\ veritate$).
+Generally, suppose a theory T is committed to the truth of a sentence S. There is no way to say which ontology the theory is committed to, so far as the referring expressions and predicates of S can be uniformly reinterpreted with the aid of a proxy function preserving the truth of the sentence ( $salva\ veritate$ ).